AI National Policies – III

 Policy Typology

 Using the framework shared in the previous post to study the various AI national policy documents provides the tools to develop a typology of AI policies.
-Note that not all policy documents are available in English (Indonesia, for example) so the analysis is thus limited.
-That being said, the critical link is between AI readiness and the localization and contextualization of the four policy dimensions.
+Not all policy documents are available in English (Indonesia, for example), so the analysis is limited.
+The critical link is between AI readiness and the localization and contextualization of the four policy dimensions.
 In this light, three cohorts of countries are identified.

 2. Scramblers.
 Here we find most high-income countries and all 29 industrialized ones.
-While most policies touch on “ethical and responsible AI” deployment, all seem to be geared towards preserving and hopefully increasing current competitive advantages that support internal social structures and current living standards.
-They also want to develop local AI sectors that propel the former, thus seeking a relative degree of digital sovereignty to sustain the current status quo.
+While most policies touch on “ethical and responsible AI” deployment, all seem geared towards preserving and hopefully increasing competitive advantages that support internal social structures and living standards.
+They also want to develop local AI sectors that propel the former, thus seeking a relative degree of digital sovereignty to sustain the existing state of affairs.
 However, not all have the same ambition.
 The Stirrers subgroup comprises countries that want to remain close to the Behemoths while being realistic about their chances of catching up.
 Included here are France, Germany, Japan, South Korea and the UK, all of which have allocated necessary public resources to support AI development, as shown in the above table.
 The Loungers comprise all other nations going through the policy motions closely following OECD guidelines and crossing their fingers to prevent others from eventually eating their lunch.

 3. Climbers.
 Included here are most emerging and developing nations, aware of the magnitude of the challenges they face in this arena but need to take action now to seize short-term opportunities.
 The AI readiness level is far below the two other cohorts, while gaps in the policy dimension are vast.
-India is a good example here and suggests that helping other developing countries is also an opportunity.
+India is a good example here, suggesting that helping other developing countries is also an opportunity.
 On the other hand, Dubai, representing the UAE, is mainly focused on the public sector, as is Uruguay, but also has global goals to attract external talent and become an AI global hub in 2030.
-That is the same model used in the Emirate used in the past to become a financial hub.
-All in all, countries in this cohort show less interest in digital sovereignty as they see themselves more as filling gaps others have yet to address.
+That is the same model used in the Emirate to become a financial hub.
+All in all, countries in this cohort show less interest in digital sovereignty, as they see themselves more as filling gaps others have yet to address.
 They are thus climbing a very steep hill.
 Nevertheless, reaching the summit might have significant rewards if they find the right path.

 AI national policy development is yet another critical symptom of the immense disruptive potential the resurgent technology might have in the medium term.
-Countries that have so far turned a blind eye to such policies and strategies need to wake up soon before the last slice flies off the table.
+Countries that have so far ignored such policies and strategies need to wake up soon before the last slice flies off the table.

 Cheers, Raúl

-P.S: These three posts are based on a paper I wrote with a colleague on AI Policies in Latin America that will be published soon by the ACM.
+These three posts are based on a paper I wrote with a colleague on AI Policies in Latin America, which the ACM will soon publish.

 Print Friendly, PDF & Email